Experience of violence

 Disaggregation

-Further information about experiences of violence is available in the ABS Personal Safety Survey 2021-22 and ABS Partner Violence 2021-22.
+Further information about experiences of violence in the last 12 months is available in ABS Personal Safety, Australia 2021-22 and ABS Partner Violence 2021-22.

 Disaggregation available includes: